netzob/netzob/netzob/doc/documentation/source/tutorials/get_started.rst

 A basic state machine contains states and transitions.
 In Netzob, we use a complex structure to model the grammar of a protocol.
-This model allows to specify information such as the response time between an input symbol and an output symbol, or even the probability of the different output messages given an uniq input message.
+This model enables information's specification such as the response time between an input symbol and an output symbol, or even the probability of the different output messages given an uniq input message.
 This model is called an SMMDT (Stochastic Mealy Machine with Deterministic Transitions).

-The grammar perspective interface of Netzob allows you to create:
+The grammar perspective interface of Netzob enables the creation of:

 -  states (initial or not);
 -  semi-stochastic transitions (i.e. "normal" transitions);